 Located on the historic Hadley common, Astarte Farm is a 100 percent no-till, no-spray, certified organic, market garden.
 Since 2000, we've prioritized soil health and sustainability in our mission to deliver tasty, high-quality, fruits and vegetables.

-Tilling is the process of turning the soil prior to planting.
-Tilling is used in conventional farming to control weeds and to prepare the ground for planting or seeding.
+Tilling is the process of turning the soil prior to planting, and is used in conventional farming to control weeds and prepare the ground for planting or seeding.
 According to the USDA,

 “intensive soil tillage can increase the likelihood of soil erosion, nutrient runoff into nearby waterways, and the release of greenhouse gases into the atmosphere.
 A reduction in how often or how intensively cropland is tilled enables the soil to retain more organic matter, which leaves the soil less susceptible to wind and water erosion and helps store, or ‘sequester,’ carbon.”

 To address these problems, many farmers are now adopting “no-till” practices, that focus on restoring organic matter and biodiversity to the soil.
 Increased biodiversity means a more balanced ecosystem that provides a habitat for beneficial insects and earthworms.
 By not disturbing the soil, complex root systems are left intact that act as breeding grounds for fungi and other organisms.
 Encouraging biodiversity allows for a more complex soil composition that is resistant to extreme weather.
 The complex structure of no-till soil retains moisture during times of drought and absorbs water during times of flood, making it more resilient to climate change.